Many Causes of Back Pain

 Traditional Chinese medicine technique in which fine needles are inserted into the skin in specific places to reduce pain.

-Allow your doctor to look at the bones and joints in your spine and can help identify fractures, tumors, dislocations, bone spurs, or other potential causes of pain.
+Allow your doctor to look at the bones and joints in your spine.
+X-rays can help identify fractures, tumors, dislocations, bone spurs, or other potential causes of pain.

 Creates detailed pictures of your spine, including views of your discs and nerves.
 Can help identify disc damage or whether your nerves are “pinched.”